May 15, 2008

 ABOUT

-Stacy was born in Vancouver and has lived in numerous communities around the province.
-Growing up in British Columbia, alongside the mountains and the sea, she's influenced by the moody tones and vivid imagery of the landscape and the gritty, hard-living souls of the big city streets and remote islands.
+Stacy was born in Vancouver, British Columbia, and has lived in numerous small communities and islands around the province.
+Growing up on the coast of BC, she's influenced by the moody tones and vivid imagery of the landscape and the gritty, hard-living souls of the city streets and remote islands.

 The Rag Trade

-Inspired by the new wave and punk music videos she absorbed on MuchMusic, she began shopping at thrift stores with the money earned at her part-time job at a local fashion retailer.
+Inspired by the new wave and punk scenes of the early 80s, she began shopping at thrift stores with the money earned at her part-time job at a local fashion retailer.

 At 14, she was taken under the wing of Kenny Spada, proprietor of Vancouver’s first vintage shop, deLuxe Junk.